No products in the cart.

-Every part of a Lynx Defense bag is filtered through this question — from the fabric used to protect your gear to the threads that hold it together.
-Today, we’re going to run you through the anatomy of creating our pistol range bag.
-This process is an ongoing assessment and is never meant to be static or fixed.
-Things change, so should your gear manufacturers.
-Let’s get started.
+Every part of a Lynx Defense range bag is filtered through this question — from the fabric used to protect your gear to the threads that hold it together.
+Today, we’re going to run you through the anatomy of creating our range bags.

 Pistol Range Bag Interior